someonesdad1/hobbyutil/project_list.rst

 | `util/dedent.py <util/dedent.py>`_ (1)
 |   Python function that will remove the common space characters from a set of text lines from files given on the command line or stdin.
 | `util/dep.py <util/dep.py>`_ (9)
 |   Script to display a python program's module dependencies.
+The modules are classified by type.
+It won't find *.pyc/*.pyo files nor modules the imports depend on.
 | `util/ds.zip <util/ds.zip>`_ (119)
 |   Contains python scripts to help you launch datasheets, manuals, and other documentation files from a command line prompt.
 I use this script to lauch manuals and ebooks and it quickly finds the ones I want amongst thousands of files.
 | `util/dup.py <util/dup.py>`_ (14)